Last Updated on

 Hardware/Electronics You’ll Need

 You’ll need to start from scratch in the way of equipment and accessories if you buy the Tak acoustic electric guitar.
 It’s not totally a bad thing since you know the entire $500 (approx.) is going into the value of the instrument itself.
-Since it is a Tak, you can take your savings and put it straight into the list of needs you’ll find in our “Must-Have Necessities Guide.”
+Since it is a Tak, you can take your savings and put it straight into the list of needs you’ll find in our list of accessories for electric & acoustic guitars.
 For now, a quick list should help you get started.

 - Excellent preamp/pickups